- Who are you and what do you do?

 that it has produced.

-FCL regards the production of quality documentation a critical part of all contracts.
-FCL's documents are relevant, concise, free from waffle,
+FCL regards the production of quality documentation as an essential part of its services to the client.
+FCL's documents are relevant, concise, free from rambling,

-words.
+repetition and unnecessary words.
+Opinions are not expressed without reliable evidence that the reader may follow up.
 Perhaps with the exception of Ohm's Law, no formula is stated without

 knowledge gained whilst you are with us?